DemocracyStudio/HackathonCameroon2022/README.md

 6 pm: final ceremony with choice from the jury and distribution of prizes.

 ## Datasets
-List datasets available, their sources (copyright) content and examples of uses.
-Link for those too big to be shared here.

 - Africapolis, 2020, updated 2021.
 SWAC/OCDE. https://africapolis.org/.
 African urbanization data at country and agglomeration levels, from 1950 to 2015.